zooko/smalloc/README.md

 * tests loc: 949
 * benches loc: 84 -- benchmarks are still mostly broken 😭

-Smalloc v6 has the following lines counts:
+Smalloc v6.0.4 has the following lines counts:
-* docs and comments: 2162
+* docs and comments: 1198
-* implementaton loc: 380 (excluding debug_asserts)
+* implementaton loc: 455 (excluding debug_asserts)
-* tests loc: 615
+* tests loc: 618
-* benches loc: 286
+* benches loc: 328

+(I got those numbers for tests and benches by attributing 1/2 of the lines of code in devutils to each of them.)